Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 # 🧠 Exponents

 Not all price accounts maintain their data in floating point format.
 It is necessary to use an exponent to convert price data from fixed-point to floating point.
-The price (including the decimal) is calculated by taking the `price` field from a Pyth price account and multiplying it by 10^`exponent`.
+The readable price (including the decimal, i.e. 150.00473) is calculated by taking the `price` field from a Pyth price account and multiplying it by 10^`exponent`.
+This will be a negative exponent, which will move the decimal to the left.

 ---